 In Japan, Orosanu has developed a close collaboration with a new, young and dynamic orchestra, the Hyogo Performing Arts Centre Orchestra where he conducted

 Orosanu continues to conduct extensively in his native Bucharest where he has built up an extensive repertoire in both the symphonic and operatic field.
-He has a close relationship with the Bucharest National Radio Orchestra and has held positions with the National Opera in Bucharest and the Romanian Opera in Cluj.
-He has an operatic repertoire of more than 30 titles.
+He has a close relationship with the Bucharest National Radio Orchestra and has held positions with the National Opera in Bucharest, National Opera in Cluj and National Opera in Iasi, with a repertoire of more than 35 titles.

 Prior to his conducting career, Orosanu was a highly respected horn player and played for five years with the Bucharest National Radio Orchestra.
 He studied horn and orchestral conducting at the High Academy of Music in Bucharest and at the same time attended courses with Maestro Constantin Bugeanu.
 Following this, he was awarded a scholarship to study at the Internationale Bachakademie in Stuttgart with Helmuth Rilling.

 Orosanu's pedagogic activity as an orchestra professor began in 1999 at the High Academy of Music in Cluj, where he taught 250 students.
 Between 1999 and 2002 he performed many concerts across Romania and abroad with his three student orchestras.

 In 2010 he began to teach conducting at the High Academy of Music in Iasi.